Special Services and Opportunities

 Located on the second floor of the McDowell Administration building, the Vice President for Student Success and Dean of Students is responsible for supporting the goals of the University as the senior student affairs officer by providing vision, leadership and supervision for personnel, facilities, programs, and other resources to ensure an atmosphere conducive to the holistic development of students.

 The mission of Campus Recreation is to educate, connect, and inspire people to lifelong activity and well-being.
 We offer a variety of ways to be physically active and improve your well-being.
 These opportunities are included in the Recreation Center fee that is included in every student’s tuition.
 Over a dozen intramural sports are offered every semester ranging from basketball, flag football, and volleyball, to tennis, cricket, and table tennis.
 Club sports are organized by students and they practice and compete against other universities on a regional and national level, with opportunities such as fishing and basketball.
 With over 20 different group fitness sessions offered every week, you can find ways to stay active with Zumba, yoga, cycling, strength training, etc. Outdoor adventure opportunities are also offered with trips around the region to hike, bike, kayak, rock climb, and much more.
-Check out all these options and more on the Campus Recreation website: https://pride.tamuc.edu/campusrec/ or by calling 903-468-3181.
+In addition to these programs, students can come to the Morris Recreation Center to play basketball, volleyball, racquetball and many other sports.
+Additionally, students utilize the weight and cardio rooms, activity room, outdoor leisure pool, and indoor rock wall.
+Check out all these options and more on the Campus Recreation website: https://tamuc.edu/CampusRec or by calling 903-468-3181.

 Residential Living and Learning

 Located in the Halladay Student Services building, Residential Living and Learning (RLL) is committed to the educational philosophy of Texas A&M University–Commerce and promotes the unique, personal development of each resident by providing them with a safe, secure, and reasonably priced living/learning environment.
 Each residence hall offers activities and events that engage the student in their living communities as well as the University community.
-Special Living and Learning Communities (LLCs) are also offered within various residence halls and apartments: Honors College, Regents Scholars, African American Male Mentorship Program, Latino American Mentorship Program, Sista2Sista, Mujeres de Accion, Lions in Leadership, STEM, AG: Agricultural Science and Natural Resources, and Transfer House.
+Special Living and Learning Communities (LLCs) are also offered within various residence halls and apartments: Honors College, Regents Scholars, African American Male Mentorship Program, Latino American Mentorship Program, Sista2Sista, Mujeres de Accion, Lions in Leadership, STEM, Women in AG, Thrive, Studio 360, Well-being and Transfer House.
 Residential Living and Learning serves both undergraduate and graduate students, single and with family.
 Contact RLL at 903-886-5797.